 - Supporting the physician's plan of care by making the patient as comfortable as possible at all stages of their illness - before, during and after curative or life-prolonging care.

 - The patient has a complex, life-limiting condition and will benefit from coordinated decision-making between disciplines and across care settings

 - The patient requires assistance with relief of pain or other symptoms such as nausea, anxiety or shortness of breath

 - The patient would benefit from case management at home to ensure that the level of services they receive meets their care needs, such as home health care or hospice

 Frequently Asked Questions

 Who benefits from Palliative Care?

-People living with cancer, congestive heart failure, kidney disease, COPD, ALS, and other life-threatening condition, and individuals who feel their quality of life has been compromised by symptoms such as pain, nausea, shortness of breath, loss of appetite, and fatigue.
+People living with cancer, congestive heart failure, kidney disease, COPD, ALS and other life-threatening condition.
+Also, individuals who feel their quality of life has been compromised by symptoms such as pain, nausea, shortness of breath, loss of appetite and fatigue.